The responsibilities of Child Protective Services are to:

 Texas Youth Connection

 The Texas Youth Connection website is a resource for youth in the Texas foster care, alumni of foster care, or other youth seeking general tips and information.
 This website was designed with input from youth and offers information and resources for education, finances, personal records, diversity, health, employment opportunities, food, housing, books, stories, hotlines, contacts and other information.
 More information is available at www.TexasYouthConnection.org.

 DFPS launched the Texas Youth Connection Facebook page on August 21, 2012 as another way for DFPS to share important information to the youth, young adults, providers, and staff.
 Some of the postings include information about voting, bullying, scholarship information, accessing health care, transition centers, and employment.

 Texas Youth Hotline

 The Texas Youth Hotline serves youth under 21 years of age, including those who have aged out of the foster care system.
 Youth may contact the statewide hotline at 1-800-989-6884 for crisis counseling, information, and referrals.
 The hotline can help young adults locate services available in their communities.

 Foster Parents and Child Placing Agencies

-Thousands of children are in the legal custody of DFPS due to being victims of abuse and neglect.
-Foster parents and private child-placing agencies help DFPS support these children through a close collaborative partnership.
+Thousands of children are in the legal custody (conservatorship) of DFPS due to being victims of abuse and neglect.
+Foster parents and private child-placing agencies help DFPS support these children through collaborative partnerships.
 DFPS supports foster and adoptive parents by providing federal funds to the statewide Texas Council on Adoptable Children and the Texas Foster Family Association.
 DFPS also provides federal funds to local foster parent associations.
 These funds help in the education, training, and retention of foster and adoptive parents so they can better meet the needs of children.

 Child Welfare Boards